chengongpp/go-optimization-guide/docs/index.md

 Topics include:

-- Getting the most out of `net/http` and `net.Conn`
+- Efficient use of `net/http`, `net.Conn`, and connection pooling
-- Handling large numbers of concurrent connections without falling over
+- Serving thousands of concurrent connections without collapsing
-- Tuning for system-level performance with `epoll`, kqueue, and `GOMAXPROCS`
+- Tuning Go’s scheduler and system-level settings (GOMAXPROCS, epoll, kqueue)
-- Running realistic load tests and tracking down bottlenecks
+- Building resilient services with load shedding and backpressure
+- Preventing memory leaks in long-lived connections
+- Choosing and tuning transport protocols: TCP, HTTP/2, gRPC, QUIC

 While the goal is to keep everything grounded in practical examples, this part leans more theoretical for now due to the exploratory nature of the networking topics being developed.